VainF/Torch-Pruning/README.md

 #### Pruning Ratios

-default pruning ratio can be set by ``pruning_ratio``.
+The default pruning ratio can be set by ``pruning_ratio``.
 If you want to customize the pruning ratio for some layers or blocks, you can use ``pruning_ratio_dict``.
 The key of the dict can be an ``nn.Module`` or a tuple of ``nn.Module``.
 In the second case, all modules in the tuple will form a ``scope`` and share the pruning ratio.
 Global ranking will be perfomed in this scoe.
 This is also the score idea of Isomorphic Pruning mentioned above.
 ```python
 pruner = tp.pruner.MetaPruner(
     ...